 Garden soil on its own, even the very best vegetable garden soil with lots of additional organic matter, is not suitable for succulents in any kind of container or pot; succulent soil should be a lean soil, with little to no organic matter or excess nutrients, and extremely sharp drainage.

-This rules out garden soil, as for most garden plants, you actually want moisture retention; for succulents - especially if they're grown in containers - this will be the death of them as it will cause root rot.
+This rules out garden soil, even sandy soil.
+For most garden plants, you actually want moisture retention; for succulents - especially if they're grown in containers - this will be the death of them as it will cause root rot.

 Fine sand or silt will clog the pores of the soil, so rinse or sieve out dust before you mix the different ingredients.